treangenlab/emu/README.md

 ##### 2. Activate appropriate conda environment

-Emu requires Python version to be in range 3.6.0-3.8.12.
+Emu requires Python version to be >=3.6.

 ###### Option A: Create new Conda environment